 From 1997 through 2018, we have delivered 117,740+ Couple Years of Protection (CYPs), the metric by which USAID measures family planning achievement, directly serving more than 50,000 rural women and their families, an estimated (at least) 200,000 beneficiaries.
 We have also offered more than 3000 Responsible Sexuality and Reproductive Health Workshops to more than 55,000 student and adult participants.

-THANKS to a grant from the Erik and Edith Bergstrom Foundation, the Population Connection, Direct Relief International, and all of our donors, we have been able to sustain and extend our family planning services in the face of the intense demand that we are facing down here.
+THANKS to several grants from the Erik and Edith Bergstrom Foundation, the Population Connection, Direct Relief International, and all of our donors, we have been able to sustain and extend our family planning services in the face of the intense demand that we are facing down here.
 We are working to fill the widespread shortage and high cost of reversible contraceptive methods with the stability of longer acting methods, i.e., IUDs, implants, sterilizations.
 We are also extending our educational outreach through high school and community workshops and social media, reaching more young people with information about their reproductive health and family planning options.